isomerpages/moe-chungchenghighm/_programmes/Curriculum/Music.md

 </thead>
 <tbody>
   <tr>
-    <td class="tg-u1cn">General Music Programme (GMP)</td>
+    <td class="tg-u1cn">Lower Secondary Music</td>
     <td class="tg-u1cn">Secondary 1 and 2</td>
-    <td class="tg-u1cn">The programme provides a basic music education with an emphasis in Chinese music to enable students to develop an appreciation for music in local and global cultures.
-Students will also develop their creative ability through instrumental playing and simple song composition to empower students to enjoy a lifelong involvement in music.</td>
+    <td class="tg-u1cn">The programme provides a basic music education to enable students to develop an appreciation for music in local and global cultures.
+Students will also develop their creative abilities through instrumental playing
+(guitar, keyboard, cajon) and ensemble ship skills.
+They will also get to compose their own music composition through soundscape projects and Bandlab.
+This empowers our students to enjoy a lifelong involvement in music making.</td>
   </tr>
   <tr>
     <td class="tg-cly1">Enhanced Music Programme (EMP)</td>